 - Staged Reading, Lesley University’s Marran Theater, Cambridge, MA.
 2012

-Jon and Anna Ablesoncroft are striving to become part of the 1% of the 1%..
-Brianna (their daughter) is attending community college behind her wealthy parents' backs.
-She revels in her new identity as working-class student.
-As Brianna struggles to maintain her working-class persona, she is forced to face her lies, the ties to her family, and the fact that she may not be a good person.
+While her parents are striving to become part of the 1% of the 1%, Brianna rebels by adopting an identity as working-class student.
+As Brianna struggles to maintain her working-class persona, she is forced to face the ramifications of her lies, the tenuous ties to her family, and the fact that she may not be a good person.

 - Table Reading, Lulubird Project, Denver, CO.
 2018